Ninth Circuit Tosses Out Ban on Gas Stoves

-In a ruling on Monday, the U.S. Court of Appeals for the Ninth Circuit tossed out a ban on gas stoves in Berkley, California.
+In a ruling on Monday, the U.S. Court of Appeals for the Ninth Circuit tossed out a ban on gas stoves in Berkeley, California.

 The court cited the federal Energy Policy and Conservation Act as pre-empting state and local authorities from regulating natural gas, according to the Courthouse News Service.
 The ban, which had been instituted in the San Francisco Bay Area city, was challenged by the California Restaurant Association on the grounds that it would hamper chefs' ability to prepare food as they were trained to do — using natural gas stoves.